 Upon Whitney’s meeting with Dr. Haqqani, she was immediately told that he could help her.

 Dr. Haqqani diagnosed Whitney with May-Thurner Syndrome – a compression of the iliac vein, causing discomfort, swelling and pain within the left leg.
-A common complication from May-Thurner is development of DVTs.
+A common complication from May-Thurner Syndrome is development of DVTs.

-May-Thurner is most commonly found in young women taking birth control medication, or occurs as women age or as they gain weight.
+May-Thurner Syndrome is most commonly found in young women taking birth control medication, or occurs as women age or as they gain weight.

 Within the month, Whitney was scheduled for a diagnostic venogram to assess the bloodflow and severity of her condition, as well as undergo a balloon venoplasty – a procedure conducted by inflating a rubber sac in the vein in order to increase blood flow – all done within the same outpatient procedure.